 Thomas W. Watson

 In 1999, he initiated a company global study on Employee Relationship Management and its impact on profitability, and subsequently published in David Maister's 2001 book Practice What You Preach.
 He wrote "People Make Profits" for AdvertisingAge (4/28/03) on this work.
-He has also contributed work on "The Organization Brain" concept and organizational learning at Omnicom in Heskett, Sasser and Schlesinger's 2003 book The Value Profit Chain.
-In 2003, he introduced Six Sigma to Omnicom companies; a profit improvement program to quickly and cost-effectively make companies more efficient in their processes and more successful in client satisfaction and retention.
+He also contributed work on "the Organization Brain" concept and organization learning at Omnicom in Heskett, Sasser and Schlesinger's 2003 book The Value Profit Chain.
+In 2003, he introduced Omnicom Companies to Six Sigma, which is a profit improvement program to quickly and cost-effectively make companies more efficient in their processes and more successful in client satisfaction and retention.

 In 1994 he developed the Senior Management Program (SMP) in conjunction with Len Schlesinger of the Harvard Business School for management education and leadership development for Diversified Agency Services, the largest division of Omnicom.
 In 2000 he expanded the SMP to include senior managers of all divisions of the company, creating "Omnicom University", and will celebrate the 20th year in 2014.

 Mr. Watson began his business career in 1958 in sales with Abbott Laboratories.
 From 1960-1963, he worked for Merck & Co. in marketing and started his advertising career with Interpublic's Erwin Wasey Agency in account management in 1963-1965.
 This was followed by a year with the Robert A. Becker advertising agency, before joining BBDO in 1966.